 Who We Are

 Anna Khimasia is an independent curator and academic Her curatorial focus has always been on under-recognized voices and often-erased histories.
 She has worked as a researcher and editor, organized conferences, written critical reviews and catalogue essays, moderated panels, been a Board Member, given guest lectures and workshops, engaged in public conversations with numerous artists, introduced speakers, produced podcasts, organized public programming and worked as a strategic consultant for many institutions.
 She is currently a lecturer in Contemporary Art at both Rutgers and UCLA.

-Emily Lutzker is a nonprofit consultant for brands, customer experience and multimedia.
-She has organized large conferences and curated multiple lecture series for various audiences.
-With a successful track record of leading cross-functional teams to produce various types of projects, she’s been known for revitalizing brands, developing creative strategy, brand strategy, and film and video productions.
+Emily Lutzker is a consultant for nonprofits and companies and works with cross-functional teams to get projects off the ground and help them shine.
+She has organized large conferences and curated multiple lecture series for various audiences in the arts and culture sector, as well as the private sector.
+A former artist and academic, she’s been known for revitalizing brands, developing creative strategy, brand strategy, and film and video productions.
 Her career has spanned fine arts, academia, integrated marketing, tech startups, digital design, and media production.